 - A UB financial aid advisor will compare your enrollment details to the lender eligibility requirements.
 The advisor will either certify or decertify your loan depending on your ability to meet all lender requirements, and electronically return the application to the lender.

 - Certified loans will be added to your financial aid awards in HUB Student Center.
-Alternative loans will NOT be included as anticipated aid (PDF) on your eBill.
-The funds will be reflected on your account once they are received by the university.
+Alternative loans will be included as anticipated aid on your eBill.

 - At this point, the lender will contact you to notify you if you are approved, denied, or if more information is needed.

 - If approved, you will be given a 3-day Right to Cancel (or Rescission) Period, which is required by Federal Regulation.
 The lender will provide you with details on how to cancel your loan should you no longer wish to borrow funds.
 You will only have to complete the Right To Cancel forms if you are cancelling your loan request.

 - Once the 3-day Right to Cancel Period has elapsed, the lender will complete the loan process.
 This typically takes lenders an additional 10-14 days.
 We recommend allowing at least 3 weeks between the day you apply for the loan and the day the funds will be sent from the lender to the university.

 - When the lender has completed the transaction, the loan funds will be sent directly to the Office of Student Accounts, who will apply the funds to your account.
 If you have an outstanding balance, the loan funds will be applied to that balance.
 If the loan amount exceeds the amount due, you will be issued a refund.